Go to Type of Symbol

 myGeneric, you will be able to choose the navigation destination between

 You can invoke this command from the editor, from the File Structure window and other tool windows.

 Navigate to the type of a symbol

 Place the caret at a symbol in the editor or select the symbol in a tool window.

 If the command returns a single result, ReSharper navigates directly there.
-In case of several declarations (for example, in a partial class), they will be listed in the drop-down list.
-Do one of the following:
+In case of several declarations (for example, in a partial class), they will be listed in a drop-down where you can do one of the following: